 The third most popular supplement is Plan N. In my opinion, it sits in this position because of its low premium (at least with some insurance companies) and because of its appearance of fairly low out-of-pocket costs.
 I say “appearance” because one could actually have an extensive bill with the N Plan; and here is where we approach its downside.

 Like Plan F and Plan G, the N Plan does a great job of covering Part A out-of-pocket potential expenses.
 On medical events covered by Medicare (keep in mind the basic adage that if Medicare does not cover something, the supplement will not cover it, either) under Part A, Plan N will pick up the rest, including the Part A deductible, the per day hospital stay and the per day skilled nursing stay (that is, from days 21 to 100).
 However, expenses could still be incurred in the hospital under Plan N—those which fall under Part B Medicare.

-Under Part B coverage, Plan N has a deductible, which, currently, is $183.
+Under Part B coverage, Plan N has a deductible, which is $223 (2023).
 After meeting the deductible, which applies for doctor office visits, doctor charges in the hospital, and outpatient medical (labs, tests, x-rays, MRIs, etc.), there is a $20 copay for each Part B charge.
 In addition, there is a $50 copay for each emergency room visit.
 However, the two most problematic issues with Plan N are: the excess fee and no maximum out of pocket on the insured’s expenses.

 The excess fee applies to doctors who choose not to accept a Medicare assignment (that is, they choose not to limit themselves to Medicare’s contractual payment to doctors).
 Those particular doctors can charge an extra 15% over and above Medicare’s contractual agreement.
 So who gets stuck paying the extra 15%?
 The insured who possesses the N Plan gets to pay it, which can really add up.